Jenulin/GenAI_Interactive_Learning_Games/README.md

 pip install groq
 pip install flask-cors

+#To get node_modules run the following command in the terminal:
+npm install

+#run the following command
+npm run dev

-#Open the terminal and change directory to backend
+#Open another terminal and change directory to backend
 cd backend

 #Command to run the backend
 python test.py

-#Open another terminal to run the following command
-npm run dev

 ##Important: